Flaming Gorge Dam: Environmental impacts

 An aerial view of the Flaming Gorge Dam, by the U.S. Bureau of Reclamation.

 By halting floods and artificially increasing low flows, Flaming Gorge Dam has changed the characteristics of the Green River tremendously, especially above its confluence with the Yampa River: "The deafening roar of the spring flood through the Canyon of Lodore in Dinosaur National Monument is subdued to the point that the sound no longer conveys a sense of the power that created this very place."

 River regulation has led to the growth of riparian zones along the Green River where they would not have developed naturally because of the erosive effects of floods.
 The reduction in flow changes has also caused a decline in amphibian habitat along the river.
 The dam traps the river's high sediment loads, which has been detrimental to many native fish stocks.
-The cold and clear water releases have caused loss of sandbars, bank erosion, and as a result crucial habitat of four species of native fish in parts of the Green River have been lost.
+The cold and clear water releases have caused bank erosion and loss of sandbars, and as a result, crucial habitat of four species of native fish in parts of the Green River have been lost.
 On August 28, 2008, the Bureau of Reclamation prepared an EIS (Environmental Impact Statement) on the operation of the dam to meet the river flow required by Section 7 of the Endangered Species Act.
 The four native fishes affected are the razorback sucker, Colorado pikeminnow, humpback chub, and bonytail chub.

 The cold water, however, has allowed the proliferation of introduced trout populations.
 About 28 mi of the Green River below the dam is designated as a "Blue Ribbon Trout Fishery", below which the water tends to be warmer and more suitable for native species.
 In addition, Flaming Gorge Reservoir has become "nationally known for the spectacular fishing available in the reservoir's cool clear water which is ideal for growing large trout".